 Papillomavirus vaccination has only been started for two years in selected cities, so the analysis of whether the number of cases decreases is at least wrong from an epidemiological point of view (p 6).

 Some incorrect statistical information is given in Table p.
 10 and the sources are not specified, although it is good to have an explanation of each indicator.

+In conclusion, we kindly request authors to eliminate factual inaccuracies, avoid biased language and provide evidence to support both negative and positive statements.

+We appreciate the opportunity given to us for reviewing the report and expect the high level of consideration.